Error handling

 Cloud Code returns a 422 status error if your script throws an exception.

-Use the error code or error type instead of the error message returned from the Cloud Code API error response for your error handling logic.
+Use the error code or error type for your error-handling logic, instead of the error message returned from the Cloud Code API error response.
 Error messages can change in the future, but the error codes and type remain the same.

 Error wrapping